Viral Marketing: The Definitive Guide (2019)

 In other words, traditional marketing is where you blast your marketing messages to a group (like with TV commercials).

-But viral marketing is where you encourage the “word of mouth” spread of your product or service.
+And viral marketing is where you encourage other people to spread your product or service.

 And if you’re in that spot, you need to create a piece of viral content instead.